zeronx798/LivePlayer.js/README.md

 ### Third-Party Licenses

 This project incorporates components from other open source projects.
-The original licenses for these components are detailed in the [`NOTICE`](NOTICE) file and the licenses themselves can be found in the [`LICENSES/`](LICENSES/) directory.
+The original licenses for these components can be found in the [`LICENSES/`](LICENSES/) directory.